akarve/bip-keychain/pre-bips/steganographic-seeds.md

 ## Alternatives

-Alternative to the proposed soft changes to BIP-39, it would be possible to use the BIP-85 HMAC (`HMAC-SHA512(key="bip-entropy-from-k", msg=mnemonic)`) on mnemonics from this BIP and then use BIP-85's application `32'` to derive new seed words.
+Alternative to the proposed soft changes to BIP-39, it is admittedly possible to generate a master key with either the BIP-32 algorithm on `PBKDF2(mnemonic)` and then use BIP-85's application `32'` to derive new seed words.
 But this would not benefit the Bitcoin community as quickly or as broadly as standing on the shoulders of the far more widely supported BIP-39.

 # Specification